 - Religious nonmedical health care institutions (RNHCIs)

-We assign inpatient hospital discharges to MS-DRGs.
-We use MS-DRGs to better reflect patients’ severity of illness, complexity of service, and hospital resource consumption.
+We assign inpatient hospital discharges to MS-DRGs, which we use to better reflect patients’ severity of illness, complexity of service, and hospital resource consumption.
 An MS-DRG is defined by a group of similar clinical conditions (diagnoses) requiring similar resource use.

 The patient’s principal diagnosis, secondary diagnoses, procedures performed, sex, age, and discharge status determine MS-DRG assignment.
 We consider up to 25 diagnosis and 25 procedure codes for MS-DRG assignment.
 We review MS-DRG definitions annually to ensure each group has clinically similar conditions that are expected to require similar amounts of inpatient resources.